Skip navigation

 Australian Children's Television Foundation

 The ACTF’s Resource Centre contains an extensive collection of materials on children and the media.
-The Centre is designed for use by researchers, producers, tertiary students and academics, but is open to all members of the public.
+The centre is designed for use by researchers, producers, tertiary students and academics, but is open to all members of the public.
 The holdings can be searched online.

 Australian Teachers of Media Vic.